Vegan German Chocolate Cake with Coconut-Pecan-Dried Cranberry Filling and Vegan Cream Cheese Buttercream Frosting–Teaser

 2 medium-large cloves of garlic, peeled and thinly sliced

-optional: 1/4 teaspoon or so of dried thyme or minced rosemary (use about 3 times more if using fresh herbs)
+Optional: 1/4 teaspoon or so dried thyme or minced rosemary (use about 3 times more if using fresh herbs)

-vegan cream cheese (purchased) or vegan goat “cheese” (see my recipe below)
+Vegan cream cheese (purchased) or vegan goat “cheese” (see my recipe below)

-small piece of good bread, like ciabatta, grilled or toasted or sturdy whole grain crackers
+Slices of good bread, like ciabatta, grilled or toasted, or sturdy whole grain crackers

 In a large cast iron skillet over medium-high, heat olive oil to shimmering.
-Add onion, salt and pepper and saute, stirring frequently, until soft and beginning to turn golden.
+Add onion, salt, and pepper, and saute, stirring frequently, until soft and beginning to turn golden.
 Add garlic and continue sauteing and stirring frequently until onion is golden-brown.
 You may add a little splash of water during the cooking process to speed it along if desired.
 Stir in cranberries, balsamic vinegar and optional thyme or rosemary, and cook just another minute or until cranberries are slightly softened.
 Remove from heat and serve atop small toasts or crackers spread with vegan cream cheese.

 If you would like to make your own vegan goat “cheese,” here is a version I created that is a hit among vegans and non-vegans alike (it makes about 1 1/2 cups).
-If you use this recipe, here is a crowd-pleasing alternative preparation: spread the “cheese” about 1/4-1/3″ thick on a serving platter.
+If you use this recipe, here is a crowd-pleasing alternative preparation: spread the “cheese” about 1/4 to 1/3″ thick on a serving platter.
 Double the recipe for the chutney above and spoon over the top of the “cheese.”
 Serve with toasts or crackers.

 14 ounces regular firm tofu (not silken)